Official guidance for the Illinois Division of Developmental Disabilities (DDD) Electronic Visit Verification (EVV) Program

 EVV records do not initiate billing requests to DDD directly.
 Claims must still be submitted to DDD through the ROCS Billing System.
 EVV records collected by the State Solution or transmitted to the State Solution by a Provider Choice system will be used to match claims against visits during a post payment review process.

-• Dates of Service - does the first and last dates of service match the visit's start and end dates?
+- Dates of Service - does the date(s) of service match the visit's start and end date(s)?

 C. Compliance Timeline

-Beginning on September 1, 2023, customers and providers of Personal Care Services (PCS) are required to begin utilizing either the State EVV Solution or their Provider Choice Systems to submit EVV records.
+Beginning on September 1, 2023, customers, and providers of Personal Care Services (PCS) were required to begin utilizing either the State EVV Solution or their Provider Choice Systems to submit EVV records.

-Beginning on January 1, 2024, customers and providers of Home Health Care Services are required to begin utilizing either the State EVV Solution or their Provider Choice Systems to submit EVV records.
+Beginning on December 31, 2023, customers, and providers of Home Health Care Services (HHCS) were required to begin utilizing either the State EVV Solution or their Provider Choice Systems to submit EVV records.

 Non-compliance occurs if one or more of the following applies when an EVV visit is submitted: